Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic has collected 28 hits with seven doubles, seven home runs and nine walks.
-He has driven in 14 runs with five stolen bases.
+- Kelenic has collected 29 hits with eight doubles, seven home runs and 10 walks.
+He has driven in 15 runs with five stolen bases.

 Kelenic Recent Games